MaximMarinov/Game-Catalog/README.md

 https://game-catalog-maksim-marinov.netlify.app/

 # How to run
-Run <ng serve> command in the game-catalog directory.
+Run "ng serve" command in the game-catalog directory.